mastodon-ml/relay/docs/configuration.md

 #### Listener

 The address and port the relay will listen on.
-If the reverse proxy (nginx, apache, caddy, etc) is running on the same host, it is recommended to change `listen` to `localhost` if the reverse proxy is on the same host.
+If the reverse proxy (nginx, apache, caddy, etc) is running on the same host, it is recommended to change `listen` to `localhost`.

 	listen: 0.0.0.0
 	port: 8080